Skarlso/blogsource/content/blog/2019-01-23-living-with-a-parser.md

 Hi folks!

-Today's post is a retrospective of some kind.
+Today’s post is a retrospective.
 I would like to gather some thoughts about living with the new parser that I wrote for [JsonPath](https://github.com/joshbuddy/jsonpath/).

-After a little over a year, some interesting problems surfaced that I thought I'd share for people who also would like to endevour on this path.
-Let's begin.
+After a little over a year, some interesting problems surfaced that I thought I’d share for people who also would like to endeavour on this path.
+Let’s begin.

 # Previously

 About, two years ago, I took over managing / fixing / improving this ruby gem: [Json Parser](https://github.com/joshbuddy/jsonpath).
 It's a json parser in ruby.
 Amongst other problems, it used `eval` in the background to evaluate expressions.
-It was a security risk to use this gem to it's full extent.
+It was a security risk to use this gem to its full extent.
 Something had to be done about that.

 I proceeded to write a semi-language parser which replaced eval that can be found here: [Parser](https://github.com/joshbuddy/jsonpath/blob/master/lib/jsonpath/parser.rb).
-The basic intention was to replace the bare minimum of the eval behaviour, thus it was lacking some serious logic.
-That got put into it as time went by.
+The basic intention was to replace the bare minimum of the eval behaviour, and so, it was lacking some serious logic.
+That got improved as time went by.

 This is a one year retrospective on living with a self-written parser.
-Enjoy some of the quirks I faced while writing it.
+Enjoy some of the quirks I faced so you don't have to.

 # AST

 AST is short for [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
-It's a datastructure that is ideal for representing and parsing language syntax.
+It’s a data structure that is ideal for representing and parsing language syntax.
 All major lexers use some kind of AST in the background like this old Ruby language parser gem: [Whitequark Parser](https://github.com/whitequark/parser).
 This parser is used by projects like Rubocop and line coverage reports.
 It's usage is not trivial right out of the box.
-But as you move along you get a firm grasp of it's power.
+But as you move along you get a firm grasp of true potential.

-I decided to not use that parser a year ago mainly because I thought it's too much for what I'm trying to accomplish.
+I decided to not use that parser a year ago mainly because I thought it’s too much for what I’m trying to accomplish.
 Maybe I was right, maybe not.
-I tried to play with Parser recently but it's none trivial nature and lack of documentation makes it cumbersome to use.
+I tried to play with Parser recently but it’s none trivial nature and lack of documentation makes it cumbersome to use.

 # The first problems

 What was then the first trouble that arrose after I replaced eval?
 The parser back then was dumbed down a lot.
-The very first problem I faced was a simple infinite loop.
+The bug I faced was a simple infinite loop.
 The parser works like a lexer.
 It identifies tokens of certain type and tries to parse them into variables.
 This lexing had an error.

 ~~~ruby
 -        elsif t = scanner.scan(/(\s+)?'?(\w+)?[.,]?(\w+)?'?(\s+)?/) # @TODO: At this point I should trim somewhere...
 +        elsif t = scanner.scan(/(\s+)?'?.*'?(\s+)?/)
 ~~~

-This error was caught by this Json Path:
+It was caught by this Json Path:

 ~~~
 $.acceptNewTasks.[?(@.taskEndpoint == "mps/awesome")].lastTaskPollTime
 ~~~

-It was the `/` character that caused the problem.
-The tokenizer wasn't prepared...
+The culprit was the `/` character.
+The tokeniser wasn’t prepared…

 Eval would have no problem but the parser is using strict regex-s.
 This is where an AST would have had more luck.

 # Numbers

 The second problem was the fact that the parser is using strings.
 Who would have thought that the string `2.0` in fact does not equal to string `2`?
 In Ruby the simplest way of making sure a variable is a Number is by casting the variable to Number or Float.
-In case it's not a Number we rescue and move on.
+In case it’s not a Number we rescue and move on.

 ~~~ruby
 el = Float(el) rescue el